TheCatOfHs/sccop/README.md

 ## Authors

-This software was primarily written by Chuannan Li and Hanpu Liang.
+This software was developed by SCCOP group.

 ## License